Determinants of Health and Health Inequities

 Social support networks

 The association between social connections and health also holds at the population level: communities that establish collaborative networks are resilient and better able to address social and economic challenges, so can be seen as more healthy.
-Social capital refers to a resource that derives from people’s willingness to cooperate and engage in collective action; this willingness in turn reinforces trust and confidence within the network.
+SOCIAL CAPITAL refers to a resource that derives from people’s willingness to cooperate and engage in collective action; this willingness in turn reinforces trust and confidence within the network.
 Neighbourhood watch programmes are an example.
 By contrast, low social capital is characterized by suspicion and hesitation to collaborate with others; this may occur where there are wide disparities in income and a perception of social inequalities.
-Various studies have linked higher social capital to reduced all-cause mortality25 and to greater well-being, better care for children, and lower crime.30
+Various studies have linked higher social capital to reduced all-cause mortality25 and to greater well-being, better care for children, and lower crime.31

 Employment, working conditions, and occupational health